Naurislv/1_experiment_pg_robotics/README.md

 The main goal is to train self driving cars to learn to drive by themselves but while learning to do so I'm starting with basics like OpenAI Gym Pong game and so on.
 So in this repository I will cover multiple OpenAI Gym games but will focus on self driving cars while implementing.

+Currently only Pong is tested and works.
+Any other OpenAI Gym Atari game with discrete action space also should work.

 [//]: # (Image References)

 [image1]: ./Images/atari_game_performance.png "Atari game performance compare"